Giving Through an IRA Rollover

 - The Protecting Americans from Tax Hikes (PATH) Act of 2015, which was passed by Congress and signed into law by the president on December 18, 2015, made permanent what is popularly known as the IRA charitable rollover.

 If you are 70½ or older and have an IRA—you may want to consider making a qualified charitable distribution from your IRA directly to the Bulletin of the Atomic Scientists.
-PLEASE NOTE: Beginning in January 2020 the age at which you are required to take a distribution from your IRA has increased from 70½ to 72 (although you are still able to make a tax-free transfer beginning at age 70½).
-ALSO NOTE: Under the CARES Act in calendar year 2020 there is no required minimum distribution from your IRA—no matter the age of the account holder.
+PLEASE NOTE: Required minimum distributions (RMDs) must be taken each year beginning with the year you turn age 72 (70 ½ if you turn 70 ½ in 2019).
 Please consult your tax advisor to determine if this type of gift is right for you.

 Here are the requirements and restrictions for making an IRA charitable rollover gift: